 UPDATE: Researching Kenyan Law

-September 2011 Update by Tom Ojienda and Mathews Okoth
+(Update in Sept.
+2011 by Tom Ojienda and Mathews Okoth)

 Table of Contents

 In 1896, the territory became known as the East African Protectorate.
-It was renamed Kenya Colony and Protectorate in 1920 and it remained so until 1963, when Kenya became an independent state.
+It was renamed Kenya when it became a British colony following complex social, economic, political, military and juridical adventures and related processes in statecraft.
+Colony and Protectorate in 1920 and it remained so until 1963, when Kenya became an independent state.
 As a result of British administration for over six decades, the Kenyan legal system borrows heavily from the English legal system.

 With the settlement of the British in the East African Protectorate, there arose a need for a legislative and administrative system to govern the inhabitants.
 It should be noted that British settlement was in two instances, direct and indirect.
 Direct in the sense that the settlers came into the area straight from Britain and indirect in that there were those settlers who came from India, which had already been a British colony.
 Thus there existed three sets of people, the British, the Indians who were considered British citizens and the natives.

 For ease of administration, the British settlers imported laws and their system of governance from Britain, and British laws which had been codified in India, to apply to the East African Protectorate.
+The British now had responsibility for administration, for protecting all within the colony.
 These laws at the onset, were mainly for the benefit of the settlers, and were applied without regard to the already existing African/native society.

 The Kenyan Constitution is the supreme law of the land and binds all persons and all state organs, and any other law that is inconsistent with the Constitution is void to the extent of the inconsistency.

-The independence Constitution was enacted on 12 December 1963.
+The 2010 Constitution of Kenya, currently in force, replaced the 1969 Constitution, that itself had replaced the 1963 independence constitution.
 The 1963 constitution was negotiated between the Kenyan political parties and the British colonial government.
 Following independence, there were several amendments to the independence Constitution.
 Attempts to comprehensively review the constitution began in the year 2000.
-Following a referendum in August 2010, a new constitution was adopted.
-The new constitution was promulgated into law on 27 August 2010.
+The current constitution was presented to the Attorney General of Kenya on 7th April 2010, officially published on 6th May 2010 and was subjected to a referendum on 4th August 2010.
+The new constitution was approved by 67% of Kenyan voters hence its promulgation on 27th August 2010.